HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 away – the same applies to any litter that may be an attraction.

-It is often said that urban foxes thrive on our waste and are seen in
+Many times I have heard it said that urban foxes thrive on our waste and that the

-introduction of 'fox-proof' wheelie bins by many councils, they're
+introduction of 'fox-proof' wheelie bins by many local councils has

-starving.
-I have said this before on the site, and I will reiterate it
+gardens.
+I have said this before on the site, but it is an

-here: yes, foxes to take advantage of our wasteful society, but foxes do
+here: yes, foxes will take advantage of our rubbish if presented with

 quick to point out that foxes scavenge from bins far less than people